Chicago Skyline Cruise to Benefit Ryan Banks Academy

 The Ryan Banks Academy mission is to build Chicago’s first residential school for urban youth.
-In our first 1-2 years, we will begin as a day school/boarding school hybrid model, where our students attend day school at RBA, plus our school year will include multiple extended field trips which will allow our students to explore new environments and cultures.
+In our first 1-2 years, we will begin as a day school where our students attend Ryan Banks Academy during normal school hours, but our students will benefit from multiple extended field trips which will allow our students to explore new environments and cultures.
 During this time, we will be constructing our permanent campus which will include dormitories for our students and residential housing for our staff.
-Our first class will launch with 7th grade students Fall 2018.
+Our first class will launch with 7th grade students in September 2018.

-Valerie Groth's book, "The Power of the Possible: The Dire State of Inner City Education and One Woman's Revolution to Fix It"
+RBA's CEO, Valerie Groth's book, "The Power of the Possible: The Dire State of Inner City Education and One Woman's Revolution to Fix It"

 "The time is now for a revolution in education that embraces and upholds the highest ideals and delivers them to the youth of inner city America."